Dual Diagnosis Treatment Clayton County, GA

 Riverwoods Behavioral Health System

-Riverwoods Behavioral Health System is a dual-diagnosis treatment center in Clayton County, GA that offers treatment services for substance abuse and mental health disorders that include generalized anxiety disorder as well as schizoid personality disorder.
+Riverwoods Behavioral Health System is a dual diagnosis treatment center in Clayton County, Georgia that provides treatment services for drug or alcohol use and mental health disorders that include BPD as well as antisocial personality disorder.

 Address: 223 Medical Center Drive, Riverdale, GA 30274 in Clayton County